-This document contains the Group's audited consolidated financial statements for the financial period from 1 April 2018 to 31 December 2018, the financial year ended 31 December 2019 and the financial year ended 31 December 2020 (the "Financial Statements").
+This document contains the audited consolidated financial statements of the Issuer and its subsidiaries taken as a whole (the "Group") for the financial period from 1 April 2018 to 31 December 2018, the financial year ended 31 December 2019 and the financial year ended 31 December 2020 (the "Financial Statements").
 The Group's consolidated financial statements for the financial period from 1 April 2018 to 31 December 2018, the financial year ended 31 December 2019 and the financial year ended 31 December 2020 have been audited by KPMG LLP and prepared and presented in accordance with Singapore Financial Reporting Standards (International) ("SFRS(I)").